natescherer/ChangelogManagement/docs/Update-Changelog.md

 ## INPUTS

-### This cmdlet does not accept pipeline input
+### This cmdlet does not accept pipeline input.
 ## OUTPUTS

-### This cmdlet does not generate output except in the event of an error or notice
+### This cmdlet does not generate output except in the event of an error or notice.
 ## NOTES

 ## RELATED LINKS